t-fbd/Ti/README.md

 - **D** : delete current row

 - **:** : open editor command line
-    - 'save' - Save file
+    - 'w' or 'write' - Save file
-    - 'quit' - Quit, will prompt if unsaved changes
+    - 'q' or 'quit' - Quit, will prompt if unsaved changes
+    - '!q' or '!quit' - Force quit
+    - 'wq' or 'done' - Save and quit
-    - 'help' - Help menu, currently just directs user to README
+    - 'h' or 'help' - Help menu, currently just directs user to README

-### Type mode
+### Insert mode

 - All general keybindings should work, as well as normal typing to screen

 TODO
 ====

-1) Improve help command to display more useful information
+1) Improve everything
-2) Add user flag options
-3) Man pages
-4) ...
+2) ...

 Contributers